spraakbanken/swell-project/Normalization_guidelines.md

 The purpose of normalization is twofold:

-1. To render the text in a version which is amenable to automatic annotation using a standard linguistic analysis pipeline such as [efselab](https://github.com/robertostling/efselab).
+1. To render the text in a version which is amenable to automatic annotation using a standard linguistic analysis pipeline.
+(For Swedish, such a pipeline is [efselab](https://github.com/robertostling/efselab).)

 2. To obtain a separate, explicit representation of the corrections (that is, the target hypotheses).
+Such a representation can be used for many purposes.

+   a) jhjhj

 Although we strive to write guidelines to maximize inter-annotator agreement with respect to normalization, there will typically (if not always) be multiple possible normalizations of a deviating expression in a learner text.
 There are two reasons for this: